Eligibility requirements of the speed hump installation policy.

 - The street must not have curves or grades that prevent safe placement of the humps.
 Driver must have a minimum of 225’ sight-distance of the hump.

-- Speed humps should not be installed on streets near a fire station that serve as the primary response routes.
+- Speed humps should not be installed on streets near a fire station or that serves as the primary response routes.

 - Speed hump should not be placed directly in front of a residence, within 10’ of a driveway or a mailbox.